cblevins/sp22-dig-stud/schedule.md

 - Discussion of computer vision
 - Working with image files

 #### Thu., Mar.
-31: Images
+31: Images II
 - Annotate in Hypothesis:
-  - Kate Crawford and Trevor Paglen, [“Excavating AI: The Politics of Training Sets for Machine Learning"](https://excavating.ai) *The AI Now Institute, NYU* (September 19, 2019)
+  - Kate Crawford and Trevor Paglen, [“Excavating AI: The Politics of Training Sets for Machine Learning"](https://excavating.ai) *The AI Now Institute, NYU* (September 19, 2019)h

 _In Class_
 - Leslie presentation
-- Image editing
+- Graphic Design

 [comment]: # ("Chapter 1: Visual Knowledge (or Graphesis): Is Drawing as Powerful as Computation?" in Johanna Drucker, *Visualization and Interpretation: Humanistic Approaches to Display* (MIT Press, 2020))